 Section 4.
 Event Notices.
-The Town agrees to provide, or cause to be provided, in a timely manner to the Repository in electronic format, accompanied by identifying information, as prescribed by the MSRB, notice of the occurrence of any of the following events, if material:
+The Town agrees to provide, or cause to be provided, in a timely manner not in excess of ten (10) business days after the occurrence of the event, notice to the Repository in electronic format, accompanied by identifying information, as prescribed by the MSRB, of the occurrence of any of the following events:

-- (i) principal and interest payment delinquencies; - (ii) non-payment related defaults; - (iii) unscheduled draws on debt service reserves reflecting financial difficulties; - (iv) unscheduled draws on credit enhancements reflecting financial difficulties; - (v) substitution of credit or liquidity providers, or their failure to perform; - (vi) adverse tax opinions or events affecting the tax-exempt status of the security; - (vii) modifications to rights of security holders; - (viii) bond calls; - (ix) defeasances; - (x) release, substitution, or sale of property securing repayment of the securities; and - (xi) rating changes.
+- (i) principal and interest payment delinquencies; - (ii) non-payment related defaults, if material; - (iii) unscheduled draws on debt service reserves reflecting financial difficulties; - (iv) unscheduled draws on credit enhancements reflecting financial difficulties; - (v) substitution of credit or liquidity providers, or their failure to perform; - (vi) adverse tax opinions; the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Bonds, or other material events affecting the tax status of the Bonds; - (vii) modifications to rights of bondholders, if material; - (viii) bond calls, if material, and tender offers; - (ix) defeasances; - (x) release, substitution, or sale of property securing repayment of the securities, if material; - (xi) rating changes; - (xii) bankruptcy, insolvency, receivership, or similar event of any obligated person; - (xiii) the consummation of a merger, consolidation, or acquisition involving any obligated person or the sale of all or substantially all of the assets of any obligated person, other than in the ordinary course of business, the entry into a definitive agreement to undertake any such an action or the termination of a definitive agreement relating to such actions, other than pursuant to its terms, if material; and - (xiv) appointment of a successor or additional trustee or the change of name of a trustee, if any, if material.